ayushagg31/tipsNtricks/tipsNtricks.md

 13. [**Easy Screenshot**](https://addons.mozilla.org/en-US/firefox/addon/easyscreenshot/) - Capture a screenshot of the whole webpage, and save in your desktop in default.
 14. **`Ctrl + L`** or **`Alt + D`** - Select link (URLs).
 15. [**Dictionary Tooltip**](https://addons.mozilla.org/en-US/firefox/addon/dictionary-tooltip/) - Press ctrl+shift+K (or) double-click to see its meaning.
-16.[**ColorfulTabs**](https://addons.mozilla.org/en-US/firefox/addon/colorfultabs/) - Makes tabs easier to distinguish from each other and it helps to make the active tab stand out against the background tabs.
+16. [**Colorful Tabs**](https://addons.mozilla.org/en-US/firefox/addon/colorfultabs/) - Makes tabs easier to distinguish from each other and it helps to make the active tab stand out against the background tabs.

 ## Chrome
 1. [**Folder upload option**](http://lifehacker.com/5952508/upload-folders-to-google-drive-faster-by-drag-and-dropping-them-into-chrome) - Upload complete forlders by dragging and droping into chrome, not available in firefox